nalapatt/HangoutpointProject/README.md

 edit the k8s-workers.yaml
-change the hosts to master
-ansible-playbook k8s-workers.yaml --extra-vars "ansible_sudo_pass=ansible123"
-if this is done
+change the hosts to master and ip address in hostsvars[] ansible-playbook k8s-workers.yaml --extra-vars "ansible_sudo_pass=ansible123" if this is done